Suhas1131/GalaxyEvolution/README.md

 ## Citation

 Reddy, S. (2026). *The Evolution of Galaxy Color as a Function of Time and Local Environment*.
 Undergraduate Honors Thesis, The Ohio State University.
-Advisor: Prof. Barbara Ryden.